wallenetty/Portfolio/README.md

 # Portfolio

-This page is an example home page for a student's portfolio site that is styled using CSS.
+This "Portfolio" page is an example home page for a student's portfolio site that is styled using CSS.
 It contains a navbar, working links, and utilizes a contact form element.